walidbadar/DS1307-RTC-Zephyr-Sample-App/README.rst

 ********

-This sample shows how to use the :ref:`rtc driver API <rtc_api>` to read date and time data from the RTC and display on the console.
+This sample shows how to use the :ref:`rtc driver API <rtc_api>` to read date and time from the RTC and display on the console and can be built and executed on boards supporting RTC.

 Building and Running
 ********************

-The sample can be built and executed on boards supporting RTC.
-See the overlay file :zephyr_file:`samples/drivers/rtc/boards/stm32f3_disco.overlay` for configuration.
+This application can be built on :ref:`stm32f3_disco <stm32f3_disco>` as follows:

 .. zephyr-app-commands::
    :zephyr-app: samples/drivers/rtc
    :board: stm32f3_disco
-   :goals: build flash
+   :goals: build
    :compact:

 Sample Output
 =============

 .. code-block:: console

    RTC date and time: 2024-11-17 04:21:47